soft corals text index | photo index

 Where seen?
 This colony with large pinkish polyps is seen in coral rubble on some of our Southern shores.

 Features: Colony about 4-8cm, usually a thick common tissue that is club-shaped; with a short columnar base and a dome-shaped top.
 Two kinds of polyps.
 Tall fleshy polyps (autozooids) 2cm in diameter, on stalks about 3-5cm long.
 The eight tentacles are broad, long with many short thin side branches (pinnules) arranged in 1 to 5 rows along both edges of each tentacle.
 Side branches brownish, oral disk and main tentacles pinkish.
-The polyps emerge from a pinkish common membrane which is densely dotted with what appears to be smaller star-shaped polyps (siphonozooids).
-The polyps may retract completely into the common tissue, and may pulsate.
+The polyps emerge from a pinkish common membrane which is densely dotted with smaller star-shaped polyps (siphonozooids).
+The polyps may contract into tiny lumps on the common tissue but does not contract completely like those of the Leathery soft corals (Family Alcyoniidae).

 According to Fabricius, Heteroxenia species have small siphonozooids among non retractable large autozooids, and may be found in shallow water.
 Xenia species only have one kind of polyp and are usually absent in murky or dirty water.

-Sometimes mistaken for the more common Broad feathery soft corals.
+Sometimes mistaken for the more common Broad feathery soft corals which are usually blue and don't pulse.

 Pulau Semakau, Aug 11